Skip to main content

 • Walk to school whenever you can

-• If you have to drive, park further away than usual and walk a minute or two
+• If you must drive, park further away than usual and walk a minute or two

 • Observe school zone speed limits